BP-Eineir/tryhackme-progress/README.md

 ## About This Repository
 This repository is dedicated to tracking my progress in **TryHackMe**, a hands-on cybersecurity learning platform.
 Here, I will document my journey, challenges, solutions, and key takeaways from different rooms and pathways I complete.

 ## 📌 Current Learning Path
-I am currently following the **Pre Security** and **Cyber Security Foundations** paths to build a strong foundation in cybersecurity before moving to more advanced topics.
+I am currently completing the **Cybersecurity 101** path on TryHackMe with a primary focus on **Defensive Security (Blue Team)**.
+My next goal is to expand my knowledge in **network defense, log analysis, and security monitoring**.
+In the future, I plan to explore **Offensive Security (Red Team) topics** to develop a well-rounded cybersecurity skill set.

 ## 🏆 Completed Rooms
 | Room Name | Difficulty | Completion Date | What I learn |